 As with all my Scottish forays, I am joined by Monica Wilde who knows more about the medicinal properties of fungi and plants than anyone else I know.
 She is also a very experienced forager.
 The format of the day is simple.
-We meet, at the location tha Monica will send you, for an all important forager's nip and a brief introduction.
+We meet, at the location tha Monica will send you, for a brief introduction.
 We then set off to see what we can find.
 Every fungus discovered will be discussed - whether or not it is edible, its name, its lifestyle and place in the great scheme of things.
 After about three hours we will break for lunch.
 Then another foray, followed by a show-and-tell table with our finds of the day labelled with their Latin and common names.
 If we have been successful, we will finish the day with a fry-up!
-We will bring some food and drink (especially drink) but do bring a packed lunch with you.
+We will bring some food and drink but do bring a packed lunch with you.
 Sadly, foraging and dogs to not go well together.
 No matter how lovely and well behaved they are, they always run around excitedly then sit on the fungus we are looking at!

 See you there!

 Below are Coprinells disseminatus and the uncommon Agaricus fissuratus, both found on forays in Scotland in 2014.

 Terms and Conditions